-One of the most important things a social worker who works with Children in Conflict with the Law (CICL) should do is to help them establish their values.
+One of the most important things a social worker who works with CICL should do is to help them establish their values.
 Empathy, compassion, and a strong sense of justice are among the values that provide the ethical basis required to successfully handle the difficulties of dealing with CICL.
 Prioritizing principles that uphold these children's rights and dignity will help social workers create a supportive and understanding atmosphere.
 Developing deep connections, trust, and confidence in a higher power are all included in connecting and strengthening one's faith.
 It entails building strong ties with others and inspiring faith in common ideals, whether spiritual or personal.
-Promoting religious beliefs is essential because it gives social workers who work with children who conflict with the law (CICL) the drive to fight for their well-being consistently.
+Promoting religious beliefs is essential because it gives social workers who work with CICL the drive to fight for their well-being consistently.
 Sir Jay highlights the value of prayerful communication with a higher power, emphasizing religion's role in looking for direction and assistance.